 Note - RG-59 is a 75 ohm coaxial cable.
-The ThunderBolt and Bullet antenna are compatible with 75 ohm cable.
+The ThunderBolt and the Bullet antenna are compatible with either 50-ohm or 75-ohm cable.
 Compared to most 50 ohm cable, 75 ohm cable provides superior transmissibility for the 1.5 GHz GPS signal and a better quality cable for the price.
 Mismatched impedance is not a problem.